 #CubaNow, based in Miami and Washington, D.C., is comprised mostly of younger Cuban-Americans who feel that a half-century of isolating Cuba has failed.
 They favor more open economic engagement as a way to help democratize the island.

 Originally published on Tue December 10, 2013 12:41 pm

-During a memorial service at South Africa's largest soccer stadium, President Obama delivered a 20-minute eulogy that compared Mandela to Gandhi, Martin Luther King, Abraham Lincoln and America's founding fathers.
+During Tuesday's memorial service at South Africa's largest soccer stadium, President Obama delivered a 20-minute eulogy that compared Mandela to Gandhi, Martin Luther King, Abraham Lincoln and America's founding fathers.

 Mandela, Obama said in Johannesburg, was the "last great liberator of the 20th century."
-But he was not only a man of politics, but a pragmatist and flawed human being who managed to discipline his anger to turn centuries of oppression into what Mandela liked to call a "Rainbow Nation."
+He was not only a man of politics, but a pragmatist and flawed human being who managed to discipline his anger to turn centuries of oppression into what Mandela liked to call a "Rainbow Nation."

 People across South Florida's diverse communities and cultures marked Martin Luther King Jr. Day.
 This year is also the 50th anniversary of Dr. King's "I Have a Dream" speech.